Why Flea Infestations Are Best Left To The Pros

 cat flea crawling on fabric

 Fleas can also get inside our homes on shoes, clothing, and other items as well as by jumping through the doorway if the door is left open for too long as these tiny pests are capable of jumping up to seven inches.
-Fleas are able to multiply rapidly, especially if there is a household of hosts for them to choose from.
+Fleas can multiply rapidly, especially if there is a household of hosts for them to choose from.

 Their mouthparts pierce the skin, allowing them to feed on the blood of their victims and as they feed, they cause tiny bites that can be extremely itchy and irritating.
 Flea bites are especially problematic for pets as they will bite and scratch at them, making the problem worse by causing raw spots, hair loss, and secondary infections.